-- respond to in-house code and rapid response calls and provide the
+Respond to in-house code and rapid response calls and provide the required assistance

-- provide answers to drug information questions that require
+Provide answers to drug information questions that require in-depth research

 The on-call rotation will provide coverage 7 days/week.
 The resident on-call shift will begin daily at 4:00 PM and continue to 10:00 PM each weekday.
 On Saturdays, Sundays, and holidays, on-call coverage will be provided from 8:00 AM to 8:00 PM.

 Service will be provided to all areas of the hospital, the Johns Hopkins Outpatient Center, and the Emergency Department.

 - The resident will be available by pager and will round through each satellite to assist at least once per shift to assist with any issues.

 - Residents will be on-call approximately every three weeks with shifts rotating between residents so that weekend shifts are divided equally.